 The age of technology and exchange of information in the digital domain have made our daily lives easier, but also brought numerous new challenges that were unknown before.
 Among them are cyber espionage and security concerns in terms of data protection and the exchange of vulnerable information.
 Large enterprises, artists, politicians, students or even average people want to know how to protect intellectual property and do it the right way.
 A common mistake these days is believing that any information posted online or shared via social media keeps one’s ownership rights protected.
 The practice shows that most cases of industrial espionage or collection of data without user consent happen due to user security ignorance.
-Although there are many ways how an operating company may appear in danger, there are several tools and corporate rules that help to avoid dangers related to intellectual property theft.
+Although there are many ways how an operating company may appear in danger, there are several tools and corporate rules, laws that help to avoid dangers related to intellectual property theft.

 Intellectual Property In The Digital Society

 Most businesses these days employ various technical safeguards online or even use complex hardware solutions with closed-circuit servers that provide them with a corporate security level.
 However, such an approach only works in those cases where a company implements strict user policies creating environments where most emergency situations can be addressed.
 The same relates to university students who constantly face plagiarism issues or accusations of intellectual theft.
 Speaking of the ways how a business can protect corporate property, addressing the following aspects proves to be essential: